Aidan-McNay/fast-robots-docs/docs/lab1.rst

 6. Send Times in Batch
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-As a variation to the previous version, a loop was implemented on the Artemis instead of the Python code.
-Here, ``NOTE_TIME_MILLIS`` notes down times in a loop, and then ``SEND_TIME_DATA`` to sends all of the values back:
+As a variation, a loop was implemented on the
+Artemis instead of the Python code.
+Here, ``NOTE_TIME_MILLIS`` notes down times in a loop, and then ``SEND_TIME_DATA`` sends all of the values back:

 .. code-block:: c++